 We want to work with you to set up the best possible schedule for your dog, so you are all happy during your trip.
 We also know that each home is different, and a lot of people have more than just one dog!

-- Are there any other pets in the home that need feeding, medication, etc?
+- Are there any other pets in the home that need feeding, medication, etc.?
 We make sure your visit has enough time to get everything done.

 - Many people who love animals, also love plants!
 Normal visits have time for a small bit of plant watering.
 If you have beautiful summer gardens, then we need to see how long they take to the water and add that on to your normal visits.

-- On your normal schedule, we can complete household tasks like bringing in the newspaper, collecting the mail, turning lights off and on and taking out the trash.
+- On your normal schedule, we can complete household tasks like bringing in the newspaper, collecting the mail, turning lights off and on, and taking out the trash.

 - Do you want updates every visit?
 Many clients do, just keep in mind that your sitter will take 5+ minutes to send an update and that is time during your visit not focused on your pets.

-- It will take a sitter a bit longer to get the work done then it takes you, especially if you have extensive routines for your pets and home.
+- It will take a sitter a bit longer to get the work done than it takes you, especially if you have extensive routines for your pets and home.
 You have had years to perfect your system!
 We always try to make sure your pet sitter will have enough time for everything so she will not feel stressed and your pets will receive the focus they deserve.